ibracken/Personal-Projects/README.md

+## NBA Prediction Model:

+This project is a machine learning model designed to predict NBA player fantasy points using a random forest regression algorithm.
+The model is built with Python and leverages Selenium for web scraping, PostgreSQL for data storage, and Python for data processing and model training.

+With its advanced predictive capabilities, the model outperforms DraftKings projections 48% of the time, showcasing its strong accuracy and potential for real-world applications.

+Check out the full project [here](https://github.com/ibracken/NBA_Machine_Learning).

 ## CSXL Site To-Do List:

 In this project, another student and I built a To-Do List for the CSXL, the community hub of the UNC Computer Science Department, which sees thousands of users per month.
-This project, which is built with Angular, FastAPI, PostgreSQL and TypeScript, can be found [here](https://github.com/comp423-24f/ex04-todo-api-ex04-05)
+This project, which is built with Angular, FastAPI, PostgreSQL and TypeScript, can be found [here](https://github.com/comp423-24f/ex04-todo-api-ex04-05).

 ## Simple Blockchain in Go